Showing posts with label life. Show all posts

 crawling past each day.
 Even discounting

-repeated visits, the number's are insane.
+repeated visits, the numbers are insane.

 The tires, the radiators: what accounting